lexich/react-async-decorator/README.md

 ```

 ## Documentation
-createFetcher - create special fetcher, that return async data synchronously
+> createFetcher(): Fetcher - create special fetcher, that return `Fetcher` object that allow to construct access to async data.

-asyncMethod - wraps class method to use fetcher functionality in it.
+> asyncMethod - wraps class method to use fetcher functionality in it.

-asyncClass - wraps class method `render` to use fetcher functionality in it.
+> asyncClass - wraps class method `render` to use fetcher functionality in it.

+> asyncClassFactory(options: IAsyncFetch) - create asyncClass with `options` configurations.

+> asyncMethodFactory(options: IAsyncFetch) - create asyncMethod with `options` configurations.

+> IAsyncFetch
+    - renderLoading - (string | Function) name of class method or realization loader behaviour for render loading process.
+    - renderError - (string | Function) name of class method or realization loader behaviour for render error process.

+> Fetcher
+    - get(...args): Data - must be use in wrapped method by `asyncMethod` or `asyncClass`.
+    - clear() - clear all previous cached data.